Key questions surrounding the Scottish football season | ClubCall.com

 What are the immediate consequences?

 Dundee United, Raith Rovers and Cove Rangers have been declared champions of the Championship, League One and League Two respectively, and will be promoted.
-Partick and Stranraer are relegated.
-Partick have previously threatened to take legal advice, while Stranraer responded to the confirmation by declaring it “grossly unfair”.
+Partick Thistle and Stranraer are relegated.
+Thistle previously threatened to take legal advice but rescinded this on Thursday and accepted their fate, while Stranraer responded to the confirmation by declaring it “grossly unfair”.

 The Premiership season is set to continue.
-Meanwhile, Hearts owner Ann Budge and Hamilton chairman Les Gray will lead a task force to look at a potential restructuring of the top-flight.
-The almost certain proposal is an expansion to 14 clubs, which will save the bottom club – currently Hearts – from relegation, and also promote Inverness Caledonian Thistle.
+Hearts owner Ann Budge, who has been against the idea of ending the season prematurely, underlined her belief that “the whole process has been incredibly badly handled and shows Scottish football in a very poor light”.
+Budge and Hamilton chairman Les Gray will lead a task force to look at a potential restructuring of the top flight.
+The almost certain proposal is an expansion to 14 clubs, which will save the bottom team – currently Hearts – from relegation, and also promote Inverness.
 But any change would require an 11-1 vote in favour among existing Premiership clubs, so it is far from certain.
+Budge added: “I have said from the outset that it was imperative that we find a solution that ensures no club is penalised by relegation in a situation where the leagues cannot be finished.”

 What are Rangers saying?